a-nikolaev/a-nikolaev.github.io/ds/index.markdown

 Final Exam.
 Tuesday.
 May 19.
 9:00 - 11:00 am.
 The same room.
 Cumulative.
 You will be provided with a formula sheet with the logical equivalences and the inference rules.
-You can prepare your own **formula sheet** (a standard piece of paper, Letter size or A4), you can write on both sides.
+You can prepare **your own formula sheet** (a standard piece of paper, Letter size or A4), you can write on both sides.
 The formula sheet should be handed in after the exam.
-Practice exams are be posted on Blackboard.
+Practice exams are posted on Blackboard.

 <!--